jph98/nagios_javamelody_plugin/README.md

 This plugin can be used to capture JavaMelody Data in Nagios

-The RRD files from JavaMelody are create in JRobin format, which means you can't inspect them with rrdtool without converting them.
+The RRD files from JavaMelody are created in JRobin format, which means you can't inspect them with rrdtool without converting them.
 See this page for a tutorial on JRobin:

 http://oldwww.jrobin.org/api/tutorial.html

 Installation
 -----------

-Before installation you will need to have java 1.5 or higher.
+You will need to have Java 1.5 or higher installed to run this:

 ```
 wget https://github.com/downloads/sbower/nagios_javamelody_plugin/javamelody_plugin.tar.gz